 Strong bonds are forged among those in the military.
 On duty, these friendships are important for unit cohesion and Warfighter performance.
-When you find yourself either away from your extended family after a PCS or away from your partner and children during a temporary duty assignment or deployment, it’s often your battle buddies who get you through and help you fight that lonely feeling.
+When you find yourself either away from your extended family after a PCS or away from your partner and children during a temporary duty assignment (TDY) or deployment, it’s often your battle buddies who get you through and help you fight that lonely feeling.
 Then, when you return home, it’s those same guys who can make the reintegration process a little smoother.

 What some call a “bromance”—the close relationship between two male friends—differs in some ways from female friendships.
 The major difference seems to be the way men define friendship.
 While emotional connections are an important quality of both male and female friendships, men tend to include a broader range of qualities when considering what makes a friendly bond.
 To take a deeper look into your friendships and remind yourself of who’s “got your six,” ask yourself a few questions.

 It seems like a simple question, but the answer can be quite complex.
 Friendships mean different things to different people.
 What does it mean to you?
 Many men say friendship involves loyalty, trust, and dependability.
 But a friend also might be the guy you see and say hi to on your way to the mess hall or the person you always sit next to in class.
 Check out these different kinds of friendships to help you identify those people in your life who are there for you.
 Some might overlap.

 - The “battle buddy.”
 Whether they’re unit members who became your band of brothers, the guys you train with during drill weekends, or the guys who have your back in combat, your battle buddies are the people who understand you like no one else.
 Often, your battle buddies are the people you joke around, share fears, and talk with about home.
 They’re also among the few people you feel you can talk to about traumatic combat experiences because they really get it.